United Way of CT Privacy Policy

 United Way of Connecticut, Inc. has created this Privacy Policy to set forth the principles governing our information-gathering and dissemination practices, including but not limited to such activities as forums, chat rooms, personal profile pages, product reviews, article commentary, blogs, RSS feeds and newsletters, among other offerings.
 United Way of Connecticut, Inc. has a strong commitment to the privacy and security of information provided to us by our users.
+This policy, together with our Terms of Use, and any other underlying agreements or terms, sets out the basis on which any data we collect from you, or that you provide to us, will be processed by us.
+By using our site you are accepting the practices described in this Privacy Policy.
+By using this site and providing your personal information to us through the site, you consent to the use of the information that you provide to us in accordance with this Privacy Policy.
 Please note that this Privacy Policy applies only to information collected through the United Way of Connecticut, Inc. websites listed herein and not to information collected offline or to information you may provide to any third-party sites to which United Way of Connecticut, Inc. may link, except as expressly provided herein.

-This Privacy Policy (“Policy”) applies to all websites, and all associated subdomains, where content is maintained by the United Way of Connecticut, including without limitation all site-related services.
-These sites currently include:
+This Privacy Policy (“Policy”) applies to all websites, and all associated subdomains, where content is maintained by the United Way of Connecticut, including without limitation all website-related services.
+These websites currently include:

 • ctunitedway.org